Tatsuya Nakadai: Early life

-Tatsuya Nakadai was born on December 13, 1932 in Tokyo as the second of four children and was raised in Chiba.
-His father worked as a bus driver, and after his death in 1941, the family moved to Aoyama.
+Career

 As a young man, Nakadai took up acting as a student at the Haiyuza Training School.
 He made a brief and uncredited cameo in Akira Kurosawa's Seven Samurai where he is seen for a few seconds as a samurai walking through town.
 Nakadai's role in Seven Samurai was technically his debut as The Thick-Walled Rooms release was delayed for three years due to controversial subject matter.
 His major breakthrough as an actor came when he was given the part of Jo, a young yakuza in Black River, another film directed by Kobayashi.
 Nakadai continued to work with Kobayashi into the 1960s and won his first Blue Ribbon Award for his role in Harakiri (his personal favorite among his own films) as the aging rōnin Hanshiro Tsugumo.

+He appeared in the Italian film Today We Kill...
+Tomorrow We Die!
+(1968), playing an American villain of Mexican-Indian descent rather than Asian descent.
+In the 1960s, he became a representative of the declining film industry and established himself in the theater world as a leading actor for the Haiyuza Theatre Company.

 Nakadai appeared in two more Kurosawa films in the 1980s.
 In Kagemusha, Nakadai plays both the titular thief turned body-double and the famous daimyō Takeda Shingen whom the thief is tasked with impersonating.
 This dual role helped him win his second Blue Ribbon Award for Best Actor.
 In Ran, Nakadai plays another daimyō, Hidetora Ichimonji (loosely based on King Lear from Shakespeare's play King Lear and inspired by the historical daimyō Mōri Motonari).

 He was also active in stage.
 His final performance was in May 2025 in Noto, Ishikawa, as part of a stage tour.

 In 1975, he founded the acting school Mumeijuku with his wife Yasuko Miyazaki.
 There, he taught and trained promising young actors including Kōji Yakusho, Mayumi Wakamura, Azusa Watanabe, and Kenichi Takitō, among others.
 In 1996, he received the Medal with Purple Ribbon, and in 2015, he received the Order of Culture.

+Personal life

+Nakadai and his wife experienced loss of a stillborn child in 1962.
+In 1978, he and Yasuko adopted Yasuko's niece Nao as a daughter because of the divorce of his sister-in-law Fusako and Fuji Television announcer Takeo Yamakawa.